sunuslee/sunus.me/source/_posts/2013-07-07-last-great-day-of-this-semester.markdown

 She is still cute, besides i felt like we have a lot in common so that we didn't end up like running out of topics to talk about, which i was kinda afraid before we met. also, her personality is good, just like i excepted.

-she said she had a good, more that once. which I am not sure if she really mean that or not:) but anyway, it's always good to here stuffs like this.
+She said she had a good, more that once. which I am not sure if she really mean that or not:) but anyway, it's always good to here stuffs like this.

+I don't know how she think of me, but i think we will met again, then, i will win the billiard game, at least:)

-there're some funny parts i think i should also mention in here.
+Also there're some funny parts i think i should also mention in here.

 1. I lost the billiards game, i did make some brilliant shots. but somehow, i just lose.
 2. When we got to the restaurant, we had to siting right next to each other, on the one side of the table. but i like setting in front of people, i thought that's more comfortable. we both sitting in the one side of that table just looks like much more intimate.
 The reason we do this is because that table has a really  good view of the show, which made it less awkward.